Remortgages

 Full remortgage

-Whole market choice — find the best rate available
+Whole market choice — compare rates across the whole market

 Can raise capital — borrow more for any purpose